Being a petite mom who travels often and lives in a city condo with 4 flights of stairs, I get lots of questions on

 under basket storage

 The Colugo basket is bigger and more useful than the Yoyo’s, mostly because the Yoyo frame has two metal rods that block larger items from going into the basket.
 You really need a stroller hook if you plan on using it for toting a bag, even a small diaper backpack.
 It does have a convenient zippered pocket on the seat back, though, which I use all the time for my phone and random items.

 recline & footrest

 Both have a similar recline, with the Colugo going back just a touch more.
 The Colugo has a built-in footrest that’s longer, and the seat overall is a little wider.
-Babyzen’s new footrest attachment is an extra $39 (included with the Nordstrom Anniversary Sale bundle), however it folds in nicely while the Colugo footrest actually sticks out and flaps around a bit when the stroller is folded up.
+Babyzen’s new footrest attachment is an extra $39, however it folds in nicely while the Colugo footrest actually sticks out and flaps around a bit when the stroller is folded up.
 We found that the added comfort with this attachment is worth it!

 SEAT & CANOPY